We Would Like You To Know —

 Choice #1: You are welcome to attend live, Face-to-Face worship at Kinmundy United Methodist Church at 9 am Sunday morning OR at Wesley, 10:45 Sunday morning.

 Choice #2: We broadcast the audio of the live service on your car’s FM radio, FM 87.9, to the parking lot at Kinmundy UMC at 9 am.
 This is a little safer than inside for those who are unvaccinated or concerned about safety.
-A bucket just inside the door on the corner has bulletins in it.
 Just like a drive-in, you can bring snacks and coffee.

 Choice #3: Please click on the link at the blog post for this Sunday in the “Attend Worship at Home” category to watch the entire worship service as a video on your home computer, tablet or smartphone.
 Sermons and worship services for previous weeks are also available.